-Blocked Nose and Snoring: How Can I Breathe Clearly and Stop Coughing?
+Blocked Nose and Snoring: How To Breathe Clearly and Stop Coughing

 Are you suffering from a persistently blocked nose with loud snoring, causing difficulty breathing and a feeling of suffocating?
 Many people have a frequently or persistently blocked nose and depend on their mouths to breathe, but yet don’t realise that mouth-breathing is abnormal.
 Mouth-breathing usually means that your nasal airways are blocked, and this restricts the oxygen flow into your body, affecting your sleep and daytime work performance.
 Some people who have had a blocked nose all their lives don’t even know what it’s like to be able to breathe clearly!